Ebsvia/ebe-etiobhio-farlo-test/farlo/COMMENTS.md

 - **Decision**: Scraped data is stored in a local JSON file.
 - **Reasoning**: This approach meets the requirements and simplifies persistence without requiring a database setup.
-- **Trade-offs**: File storage is not suitable for large-scale applications, as it can cause performance bottlenecks or data corruption in concurrent scenarios.
+- **Trade-offs**: File storage is not suitable for large-scale applications, as it can cause performance bottlenecks or data corruption.
 In a production setting, the scraper would write to a database for better scalability and data management.

 **5. React Component with Axios**